-Parents want to ensure their children obtain the best education possible, but few are aware of just how significantly their input can turn a campus into a top public school.
+Parents want to ensure their children obtain the best education possible, but few know how significantly their input can turn a campus into a top public school.
 There are numerous ways parents can get involved to raise the bar for the neighborhood school system.
-Consider these four ideas that can help your schools achieve the level of quality you want for your children.
+Consider these four ideas to help your schools achieve the quality you want for your children.

 Parental Involvement in the Classroom

-When parents get into the classroom, they obtain a better perspective of what challenges the teacher and students face.
-Parental involvement encourages better communication between the teacher and parent, as well as between the parent and child.
+When parents enter the classroom, they obtain a better perspective of the teacher and students' challenges.
+Parental involvement encourages better communication between the teacher and parent and between the parent and child.
 According to a study by Henderson and Berla, the benefits of parental involvement to students include:

 - Higher grades and test scores

 Benefits are not restricted to students, however.
 The school also benefits from parental involvement in the following ways: